 Basically, the men’s version is the third iteration of the jacket, while the women’s version is only the second.
-This means that the men’s Gotham jacket has quite a few features that the women’s doesn’t.
+This means that the men’s Gotham jacket has quite a few features that the women’s don’t.
 For one thing, the men’s Gotham is completely waterproof and windproof, unlike the female version.
 Then again, the women’s version is so much lighter than the men’s – nearly 30 oz.

 But both jackets are insulated with 550 fill power down, and the women’s jacket also features an additional 160 grams of Heatseeker – TNF’s proprietary insulation material.
 Both are also really warm jackets, and suitable for really cold weather.